Solr in 5 minutes

 }

-Let's now add all the XML documents, and do some real searching.
+Let's now do some real searching.

-Here's a demonstration of retrieving the name and id of all documents with inStock = false: http://localhost:8983/solr/select?q=inStock:false&wt=json&fl=id,name
+Here's a demonstration of retrieving the name and id of all documents with inStock = false: http://localhost:8983/solr/techproducts/select?q=inStock:false&wt=json&fl=id,name

 "responseHeader": {